 Dr. Cathy Chan obtained her PhD from the University of Calgary where she studied membrane protein biochemistry of microbial systems.
 She continued her post-doctoral research at the University of British Columbia studying bacterial secretion systems and membrane proteomics.
 This was followed by a second fellowship studying anti-inflammation signalling pathways in mice as she wanted to learn more about animal models and immune systems.
 After an extended maternity leave with her amazing daughter, she joined a biotech company developing novel antibody-based therapeutics to combat animal gastrointestinal diseases.
 Her expertise in biochemistry and microbial systems is a valuable addition to the continued development in the at Gut4Health.

-Dr. Larissa Celiberto is a Microbiome Research Consultant for the Gut4Health Microbiome Core.
-Originally from Brazil, Dr. Celiberto moved to Vancouver in 2016 to pursue her Ph.D. in Experimental Medicine at the University of British Columbia in collaboration with the Sao Paulo State University.
-Her background includes a BSc in Nutrition and a MSc in Food and Nutrition where she investigated the role of several probiotic bacteria in animal models of intestinal inflammation.
-Dr. Celiberto is currently a Postdoctoral Research Fellow in the Vallance lab and her project explores the relationship between the mucus overlying the intestinal epithelial cells and the gut microbiome.
+Dr. Larissa Celiberto is a Clinical Research Coordinator for the Gut4Health Microbiome Core.
+Her background includes a BSc in Nutrition and Dietetics and a MSc in Food and Nutrition where she investigated the role of several probiotic bacteria in animal models of intestinal inflammation.
+Dr. Celiberto is currently a Postdoctoral Research Fellow in the Vallance lab, and her project explores the relationship between the mucus overlying the intestinal epithelial cells and the gut microbiome.
 As a Clinical Research Coordinator at Gut4Health, Dr. Celiberto plays a key role in bridging the gap between cutting-edge research and practical applications.
 Leveraging her expertise in dietary compounds, probiotic bacteria, and other microbiome manipulations, she collaborates closely with clinicians and researchers to ensure that scientific advancements translate into tangible benefits for individuals.

-Ms. Soomin Lee is a co-op student at the Gut4Health Microbiome Core facility.
-Soomin is an undergraduate student at the University of British Columbia at the Experimental Medicine program; she studies the mechanism of how the UVB modulates the microbiome in mice.
-She is currently assisting with various research projects related to nutrition and its relationship with the human gut microbiome.
+Maira Jimenez is a PhD student at the Gut4Health Microbiome Core facility.
+Maira is a graduate student at the University of British Columbia at the Experimental Medicine program; she studies the mechanism of how the UVB modulates the microbiome in mice.
+She is currently assisting with various research projects related to UVB.